serverkit/serverkit/README.md

 ### serverkit apply
 Executes migration process to fill-in the gaps.
-If any failed resource is detected, this action returns exit code 1.
+If any failure is detected, it returns exit status 1.

 ```
 $ serverkit apply recipe.yml